DmytroZubelevych/redis-cluster/README.md

 * __Enable Horizontal Auto-Scaling__ - cluster will be automaticaly scaled horizontaly depending on specified [scaling triggers](https://www.virtuozzo.com/application-platform-docs/automatic-horizontal-scaling/#triggers-for-automatic-scaling)

 * __Enable External IP Addresses for cluster nodes__ - with this option cluster will be configured to work via public IPs only.
-Make sure that your quotas are enough to assing 6 public IP addressed for your cluster
+Make sure that your quotas are enough to assing 6 public IP addresses at least for your cluster

 * __Environment__ name